 I worked on the series for almost 10 years.
 When I reached about the third year, I was really pushing my limit, but the original editors of “Weekly Shōnen Jump” in Japan made me continue the story.
 I have to thank them, because it was then that I really started to appreciate and enjoy creating the manga.
 I was able to continue for ten years, but ten years really was the limit.

 This rather neatly illustrates why third-hand reports like these are not really evidence.
-All people are prone to misunderstanding, mishearing, or misremembering their experiences, and these problems get multiplied each time an anecdote is passed on to a new person.
+All people are prone to misunderstanding, mishearing, or misremembering their experiences, and these problems are compounded each time an anecdote is passed on to a new person.
 That is why we need to stick to actual written records or audio recordings of what people say — “I heard person X say they heard person Y say Z” too easily generates rumors, even if the people involved are generally reliable in and of themselves.
-“Kirbopher” himself said he had told his story about Sabat and Toriyama in response to another fan’s question at an Otakon convention panel, spreading the mistake even further.
-Who knows how many people who he told went on to tell others, and how that story might have mutated even further in their own telling?
+Niosi himself said he had told his story about Sabat and Toriyama in response to another fan’s question at an Otakon convention panel, spreading this misinterpretation even further.
+Who knows how many of the people he told went on to tell others, and how that story might have mutated even further in their own telling?
 It is not hard to see how rumors can become so widespread and unquestioned despite being ultimately based on nothing but hearsay and misunderstanding.

-Until such time as somebody can locate a legitimate Toriyama interview where he says he planned to end the series after the Freeza arc, particularly with the quote noted above where Toriyama says the exact opposite, we will label this as an unfounded rumor.
+Until such time as somebody can locate a legitimate Toriyama interview where he says he planned to end the series after the Freeza arc, particularly with the quote noted above where Toriyama says the exact opposite, we will label this as an unfounded rumor without no standing.
 The obvious retort to that would be that just because Toriyama has not confirmed it does not mean it is not true — after all, fans speculate all the time as to exactly what Toriyama really had in mind when writing the story, even without (or especially without) official word on what he was thinking.
-Speculation should, however, always be labeled as such, and not as confirmed fact, which the rumors about the Freeza ending all too often the case with rumors such as these.
+Speculation should, however, always be labeled as such, lest they be misinterpreted by others as confirmed fact, which is all too often the case with rumors such as these.

 As speculation though, how plausible are the Freeza ending rumors?
 It varies.
 The standard claim conflates several things that do not necessarily go together (Toriyama not planning to continue, Goku actually dying, etc), and some of these things are more plausible than others.
 To gain a better understanding, we must break down the rumor piece by piece.